WasatchPhotonics/Wasatch.PY/README_VIRTUAL.md

 ## Running demo_virtual.py

-Copy the [testSpectrometers](https://github.com/WasatchPhotonics/ENLIGHTEN/tree/main/testSpectrometers/) folder to the program working direcotry.
+Copy the [testSpectrometers](https://github.com/WasatchPhotonics/ENLIGHTEN/tree/main/testSpectrometers/) folder to the program working directory.

 This should already be done if you cloned the repo.